How to Create a Blog Content Calendar [FREE TEMPLATE]

 As your content calendar develops, it becomes filled with important details.

 It’s likely you’ll have multiple people adding notes, ideas, and dates to your calendar.
 If you do, we’ve found that having one person responsible for the health of the calendar avoids the trap of realizing too late that a scheduling mistake was made.
+A list of marketing strategy aspects to check include:

 • No content creation tasks conflict with staff holidays.